Amsonia, blue star: planting and care

 Amsonia ciliata Ernst Pagels

-A fine hybrid with light foliage that takes lovely yellow tones in autumn.
+A beautiful hybrid with light foliage that takes on lovely yellow tones in autumn.
 Perfect in a perennial bed with a natural habit.

 • Flowering time July, August